Enalmada/next-reason-boilerplate/README.md

 * purge unused css - see next.config.js for whitelist (you would normally only add components you need)
 * https in dev - using devcert.  useful for service worker testing
 * jest testing
+* react context - sample variable in _app.js used in index

 What else does every production next.js app need?